 It’s natural that your passive vocabulary will always be bigger than your active one.
 Even in your native tongue.
 But you need to know them in order to understand because the context won’t always save you.

 That’s why after learning about 2k words I started listening to Sveriges Radio and conducting my proper learning sessions.
 Remember Rocky training?
 It was exactly like this but absolutely different – I was sitting at the desk and talking to myself.
 For hours.
 I covered about 4k in Anki and created thousands of sentences.

-On my way to company’s seat I still was coming up with excuses why I should call them and tell them that I found another job.
+On my way to the company’s seat, I still was coming up with excuses for why I should call them and tell them that I found another job.
 Or that I got sick.
 Or that the homework which ate my dog got sick.
 Anything.
 Maybe the car will run me over.

+She entered the room.
 I held my breath.
 I was scared sh*tless.
 Then I heard a first question:

 – “Can you tell me something about yourself?”.
 I did.
 In details.
 Who wouldn’t expect such a question?

 – “How did you learn Swedish?”, she asked.

-“On my own.
+– “On my own.
 At home.
 I talked to myself a lot.”

 – “But I’m asking seriously”, she gazed at me in disbelief.